Bohemian Rhapsody: Lyrics

 Despite this, critics, both journalistic and academic, have speculated over the meaning behind the song's lyrics.
 Some believe the lyrics describe a suicidal murderer haunted by demons or depict events just preceding an execution.
 The latter explanation points to Albert Camus's novel The Stranger, in which a young man confesses to an impulsive murder and has an epiphany before he is executed, as probable inspiration.
-When the band released a Greatest Hits cassette in Iran, a leaflet in Persian was included with translation and explanations.
-(Note: "Translation and explanations" may refer to a book published in Iran by Sarah Sefati and Farhad Arkani (2000), called The March of the Black Queen, which included the whole biography of the band and complete lyrics with Persian translation.)
-In the explanation, Queen states that "Bohemian Rhapsody" is about a young man who has accidentally killed someone and, like Faust, sold his soul to the devil.
-On the night before his execution, he calls for God saying, "Bismillah" ("In the name of God" in Arabic), and with the help of angels, regains his soul from Shaitan (the devil in Arabic).

 Other critics interpreted the lyrics as Mercury's way of dealing with personal issues.
 Music scholar Sheila Whiteley observes that Mercury reached a turning point in his personal life in the year he wrote "Bohemian Rhapsody".
 He had been living with Mary Austin for seven years but had just embarked on his first love affair with a man.
 She suggests that the song provides an insight into Mercury's emotional state at the time, "living with Mary ('Mamma', as in Mother Mary) and wanting to break away ('Mamma mia let me go')".
 Others suggest it as a veiled reference to coming out, and dealing with the repercussions of the sodomy laws of the time.
 In addition, the song can be interpreted as coming from the perspective of a person on death row, reflecting on their life and preparing for their last moments.

 Still others believe the lyrics were only written to fit with the music, and had no intended meaning; the D.J., television entertainer, and comedian Kenny Everett, who played an influential role in popularising the single on his radio show on Capital Radio, quoted Mercury as claiming the lyrics were simply "random rhyming nonsense".